xolox/python-vcs-repo-mgr/README.rst

 This section is currently a "braindump" which means I haven't committed to any of these improvements, I'm just thinking out loud ;-).

+**Wildcard matching in configuration files**
+ It might be interesting to support shell wildcard matching against local directory names to apply a default configuration to a group of repositories?

 **Enable more extensive customization**
  Right now the version control commands are hard coded and not easy to customize for those cases where the existing API gets you 90% of where you